PelionIoT/virtual-demo-for-pelion/README.md

 When you kill the demo with `CTRL-C` you are halting the docker container ´pelion-demo´ but not destroying it.
 When you start the demo with the supplied launch scripts you are resuming the previously halted container, this solution means that the pelion client is re-used and the same Pelion deviceID used over multiple demo sessions.
 If you don't use the restart command in the launch scripts and instead issue a `docker run` command then a fresh instance of the docker image will be created as a new container, which in turn means a fresh instance of the client will be executed, and a new deviceID will be issued by Pelion.
 This would create a growing list of stale devices in the device directory list of the Pelion portal webpage so we use the resume feature instead.

-## Developing with the virtual device:
+## Developing with the virtual demo:
-The virtual device docker image and the contents of this github repo can be used together as an environment to tweak and build your own modifications to the demo.
+The virtual demo docker image and the contents of this github repo can be used together as an environment to tweak and build your own modifications to the demo.
 Clone this demo to your local machine and use the following commands to mount the cloned directories inside the docker image, the result will be that any code changes you make to the repo's files on your machine can be built and executed inside the docker container.

 1. Generate an API key from Pelion Device management Portal

-2. Start the `pelion/device-simulator` container image from the root of the cloned repo replacing `CLOUD_SDK_API_KEY` with your key:
+2. Start the `pelion/virtual-demo` container image from the root of the cloned repo replacing `CLOUD_SDK_API_KEY` with your key:

     ```
    docker run -it --name pelion-demo-dev -p 8888:8888 -v $(pwd):/build -e CLOUD_SDK_API_KEY=<YOUR_API_KEY> pelion/virtual-demo bash